longsleep/pixel-linux/README.md

   commandline Git.
 I use the Monokai color theme there as this is the theme i usually have in Sublime Text too.

+## Use Kernel 4.0

+  I recommend running the Pixel with Linux Kernel 4.0 as it brings lots of changes and improvements for the Intel Platform.
+I have a Kernel patches tree and configuration for the Chromebook Pixel in my [Kernel patches](https://github.com/longsleep/linux_patches/tree/pixel) repository.

+## Extra packages

+  I also have a [ppa for the Pixel on Ubuntu](https://launchpad.net/~longsleep/+archive/ubuntu/pixel-extras).
+This adds some extra functionality and tools i use of the time.
+Most of it requires Kernel 4.0 though.

 ## My result/ recommendation

   For me the Chromebook Pixel is working great with Linux.
 I am using it as